 6-129.
 Records; disclosure and limitations on disclosure; evidentiary effect

-A. Except as otherwise provided by this title, the records of the department relating to financial institutions shall not be public documents nor shall they be open for inspection by the public and neither the superintendent nor any member of the superintendent's staff shall disclose any information obtained in the discharge of official duties to any person not connected with the department.
+A. Except as otherwise provided by this title, the records of the department relating to financial institutions are not public documents, are not open for inspection by the public and the director and any member of the director's staff may not disclose any information obtained in the discharge of official duties to any person not connected with the department.

 B. Records and information may be disclosed as follows: